JThomas404/docker-course-adrian-cantrill/demos/docker-container-volumes.md

-Here's the corrected and structured version of the headings and subheadings in your document:
+# Docker Container Volumes

+## Overview

+This project demonstrates the use of **Docker volumes** and **bind mounts** to manage persistent storage in containerised environments.
+The focus is on ensuring that data—specifically in MariaDB containers—remains persistent across container restarts and removals.

+### Key Highlights

+- **Docker storage expertise**: Showcases best practices in leveraging volumes and bind mounts for reliable data persistence.
+- **Database container management**: Practical setup of MariaDB containers integrated with phpMyAdmin for web-based database administration.
+- **Command-line proficiency**: Utilises essential Docker commands (`docker run`, `docker volume create`, etc.) for container and volume management.
+- **Persistence assurance**: Ensures data durability beyond the lifecycle of containers, a critical consideration for production-grade environments.

 ---

-## Docker Container Volumes
+## Prerequisites

-### Overview

-This project demonstrates the use of **Docker volumes** and **bind mounts** for managing persistent storage in containerised environments.
-It focuses on ensuring that data in containers, specifically MariaDB, remains intact across container lifecycles.

-Key highlights:

-- **Expertise in Docker storage solutions**: Demonstrates effective use of bind mounts and volumes for data persistence in MariaDB containers.
-- **Containerised database management**: Practical experience setting up MariaDB containers and integrating with phpMyAdmin for database management.
-- **Proficiency with Docker commands**: Familiarity with essential Docker commands (`docker run`, `docker volume create`, etc.) and volume management.
-- **Handling data persistence**: Ensures data survives container restarts and removals, crucial for production environments.

----

-### Prerequisite

-Make sure you have completed the previous demo lesson on environment variables and understand all parts of that demo.
+Before proceeding, ensure you’ve completed the previous demo on environment variables and understand its key components.

-Recreate the `phpmyadmin` container via the command below:
+Start by recreating the `phpmyadmin` container using:

 ```bash
 docker run --name phpmyadmin -d -p 8081:80 -e PMA_ARBITRARY=1 phpmyadmin/phpmyadmin